-- a) Late essays and revisions will not be accepted without medical excuse; within one week there will be no penalty. - b) No homework assignments can be made up without acceptable excuse. - c) Quizzes cannot be made up. - d) Poorly presented work will be returned unread with the grade of "F." - e) Work suspected of plagiarism will be returned with the grade of "F." - f) In class essays will be written in small bluebooks. - g) All handwritten work will be done in ink, blue or black.
-No pencil! - h) Out of class essays will be typed, double-spaced on a word processor. - i) Students will make every effort to arrive to class on time.
-If there is a problem, let me know. - j) As a common courtesy to everyone and as a sign of good manners, please complete your visits to the restroom before or after class, not during.

-- k) Students will turn off cell phones, portable music devices, laptops, and any other electronic devices before they enter class.
+- a) Late essays and revisions will not be accepted without medical excuse; within one week there will be no penalty. - b) No homework assignments can be made up without acceptable excuse. - c) Quizzes cannot be made up. - d) Poorly presented work will be returned unread with the grade of "F." - e) Work suspected of plagiarism will be returned with the grade of "F." - f) In class essays will be written in small "bluebooks," which now are green in color. - g) All handwritten work will be done in ink, blue or black.
+No pencil! - h) Out of class essays will be typed, double-spaced on a computer. - i) Students will make every effort to arrive to class on time.
+If there is a problem, let me know. - j) As a common courtesy to everyone and as a sign of good manners, please complete your visits to the restroom before or after class, not during. - k) Students will turn off cell phones, portable music devices, laptops, and any other electronic devices before they enter class.
 Please keep these devices out of sight in your backpacks or bags.
 I really mean it!
-Violators will be tossed from class. - l) Eating in the classroom: I ask students NOT to eat during class.
+Violators will be tossed from class.

+- l) Eating in the classroom: I ask students NOT to eat during class.
 This practice is distracting, does not allow you to take proper notes or participate in class activities, and creates a mess. - m) Outside of class essays: All of your work must be your own, including the correction of essays.
 While the discussion of issues and exchanging ideas about those issues are always encouraged, the actual writing and editing must be your own.
 NO proofreading or corrections by a friend, classmate, spouse, lover, tutoring agency or any other source is permitted.
-Proofreading includes cleaning up and correcting grammar, revising sentences, rearranging paragraphs, etc. See "Plagiarism" section below. - n) Using other sources: Except for your research project, it will not be necessary to consult other sources (journal articles, books, newspapers, the internet, etc.) for your essays.
+Proofreading includes cleaning up and correcting grammar, revising sentences, rearranging paragraphs, etc. See "Plagiarism" section below. - n) Using other sources: Except for your research project, it will not be necessary to consult other sources (journal articles, books, newspapers, the Internet, etc.) for your essays.
 If you decide to refer to someone else's ideas, proper credit must be given.
 The material must also be properly incorporated into your own text. - o) I do not accept faxed or emailed papers.
-Please hand in your assignments in class when they are due. - p) I reserve the right to revise the requirements and to notify students of such revision in a timely manner, e.g., at least one meeting in advance.
+Please hand in your assignments in class when they are due. - p) I reserve the right to revise the requirements and to notify students of such revision in a timely manner, e.g., at least one meeting in advance. - q) Please check your MySJSU email frequently to get important updates and announcements during the days we do not meet.